MubarakXBT/alx-higher_level_programming/0x00-python-hello_world/README.md

 ##Welcome to the Python world!
-#This repository contains ALX project files on high level programming [Python language]#
+#This repository contains ALX project files on high level programming [Python language - Project "Hello World"].

 "The first projects are more "C-oriented" - no tricks, no funky syntax - simple!"
 "If you've already played with Python, don't worry, fun things will come."